Cattle Drive Casserole: A Hearty, Flavorful Recipe

 Why Is It Called a John Wayne Casserole?

 The John Wayne Casserole is named after the iconic actor and cowboy star John Wayne.
 It’s a variation of the Cattle Drive Casserole, featuring layers of biscuit dough, seasoned beef, vegetables, and a spicy cheese topping.
-This version reflects Wayne’s rugged and hearty persona, embodying the spirit of cowboy cuisine.
+This variation captures Wayne’s robust and hearty character, reflecting the essence of cowboy-inspired cuisine.

 What Is Cowboy Casserole Made Of?